Steven Kwan Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have a 4.08 team ERA that ranks 13th across all league pitching staffs.
+- The Brewers' 4.04 team ERA ranks 12th across all league pitching staffs.

-- The Brewers rank 23rd in baseball in home runs surrendered (95 total, 1.3 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (96 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.